Yesteryear (Star Trek: The Animated Series): Reception

-The episode was nominated for a Daytime Emmy Award in the category Outstanding Entertainment Children's Series.
-"Yesteryear" is noted as one of the most celebrated episodes of the animated series.
-The episode content has some influence on later productions, and fictional Vulcan city of ShiKahr was featured in Star Trek: Enterprise.
+"Yesteryear" was nominated for a Daytime Emmy Award in the category Outstanding Entertainment Children's Series.

-The 2008 book Star Trek 101: A Practical Guide to Who, What, Where, and Why notes writer D.C.
-Fontana's contributions to the Vulcan story, and that she also wrote the "Journey to Babel" episode, which also further established this species.
+The 2008 book Star Trek 101: A Practical Guide to Who, What, Where, and Why recognized writer D.C.
+Fontana's contributions to the Vulcan story, including her writing on "Journey to Babel" which further established the species.
 They also note that despite being planned for presentation as a children's cartoon, it has a sci-fi plot and emotional impact that ranks among the best of live-action Star Trek episodes.

+"Yesteryear" was noted as one of the most celebrated episodes of the animated series, while also having some influence on later productions, and the fictional Vulcan city of ShiKahr which was featured in Star Trek: Enterprise.

 In 2013, The Guardian recommended this episode as one of six Star Trek episodes, out of all episodes of the franchise up to that time.
 They were impressed with the plot for what was basically a Saturday morning children's cartoon, remarking "Spock finds out that the timeline has been changed and he died as a child on Vulcan.
 He must go back in time to become the man who saved the younger version of himself."

 In 2016, The Hollywood Reporter rated "Yesteryear" the 59th best Star Trek episode.

-SyFy ranked "Yesteryear" as the 15th best time travel plot in Star Trek in 2016.
+In 2016, SyFy ranked "Yesteryear" as the 15th best time travel plot in Star Trek.

-A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode as part of the "foundations of Star Trek" group.
+In 2018, a Star Trek binge-watching guide by Den of Geek, recommended this episode as part of the "foundations of Star Trek" group.

 In 2018, CBR ranked this episode the fourth best time-travel episode of all Star Trek.

+In 2019, Noel Murray at The Verge called this an "episode to watch" with Star Trek: Discovery.
+Murray recognized Dorothy C. Fontana who wrote ten episodes of the original Star Trek, and recommended "Yesteryear" for both veteran and rookie Star Trek watchers.
+He noted how the cartoon medium allowed the depictions of aliens and expressions that would be difficult to replicate in a live-action show.
+Murray also praised Gene Roddenberry for maintaining a high quality in Star Trek merchandise such as comic books, and noted this episode for exploring the origins of the character Spock.

 In 2019, Nerdist ranked this the 9th best time travel-themed episode of the Star Trek franchise (including later spin-offs).

-In 2019, The Verge called this an "episode to watch" with Star Trek: Discovery.
-They note that writer Dorothy C. Fontana wrote ten episodes of the original Star Trek, and recommended this episode for both veteran and rookie Star Trek watchers.
-They also note how the cartoon medium allowed the depictions of aliens and expressions that would be difficult to replicate in a live-action show.
-They praised Gene Roddenberry for maintaining a high-quality in Star Trek merchandise such as comic books, and noted this episode for exploring the origins of the character Spock.